-- 8.3.1.16.
+- c. construction equipment; - d. inorganic chemicals; - e. road salt and contaminants as identified by the Province; - f. hazardous waste or liquid industrial waste, and waste disposal sites and facilities; - g. organic soil conditioning sites and the storage and application of agricultural and non-agricultural source organic materials; and - h. snow storage and disposal facilities. - 8.3.1.15.
+That outside the Oak Ridges Moraine, where existing land uses in Wellhead protection areas and areas with high potential for groundwater contamination, involve the storage, manufacture or use of materials detailed in policy 8.3.1.14, a Risk assessment and a Risk management plan, as defined by York Region, may be required. - 8.3.1.16.
 That the storage or use of pathogen threats by new land uses, including the siting and development of stormwater management ponds and rapid infiltration basins or columns, except for the storage of manure for personal or family use, is prohibited within the 100-metre pathogen zone around each active wellhead shown on Schedule 11 and may be restricted within the 100-metre zone and within the 0-2-year time of travel zone. - 8.3.1.17.
 That expansion of existing incompatible land uses within the 100-metre pathogen zone is prohibited and expansion of existing incompatible land uses within the 100-metre zones, the 0-2 year time of travel zone and the 2-5-year time of travel zone will be discouraged, unless a Risk assessment and Risk management plan, as defined by York Region, has been undertaken.
 Redevelopment of these uses to more compatible uses is encouraged, subject to an appropriate Risk assessment and a Risk management plan. - 8.3.1.18.
-To investigate the need for undertaking risk management planning, including spills response, contaminant recovery, aquifer rehabilitation plans and public education in consultation with other partners, where existing land uses involve the storage of contaminants identified in policy 8.3.1.14 in Wellhead protection areas. - 8.3.1.19.
+To investigate the need for undertakingundertake a risk management planning, including spills response, contaminant recovery, aquifer rehabilitation plans and public education in consultation with other partners, where existing land uses involve the storage of contaminants identified in policy 8.3.1.14 in Wellhead protection areas. - 8.3.1.19.
 To require appropriate buffer areas around Regional water wells according to Provincial guidelines.